Master of Science in Information Technology and Management

 Note to international students: International students are eligible to work on a curricular internship for a maximum of 12 months while they remain students.
 Since the MS ITM is an approved degree under the Science, Technology, Engineering and Mathematics (STEM) program, graduating students are eligible to work for up to 36 months under the Optional Practical Training program.
 Please contact the Office of International Student Services for details about these programs.

 We encourage all of our students to make internships a part of their educational experience.
 We like to engage our industry partners each semester by sending them an electronic resume book of our ITM students seeking an internship.
-The submission deadlines for resumes are the last day of September, February, and June for each respective semester.
-Submit your resume using the links below:
+Please use the following to update your resume:

 MS ITM Student Profile as of Fall 2016